vpelss/Forever_Passwords/README.md

-Forever Passwords will easily create and manage long, complex passwords that are not stored anywhere!

-Why is the Forever Passwords method of generating passwords for you?
+Forever Passwords generates a unique password for each website that is long and complex.
+You only need to remember one Secret phrase or word to generate all your passwords.
+The passwords are not stored anywhere but generated when you need them.

 Password management recommendations:
-- Do not reuse passwords.
-Reuse of passwords is a bad practice.
-If one site is hacked, your password is compromised on other sites.
+- Do not reuse passwords on different sites
-- Do not store passwords anywhere.
-Passwords should not be written down, stored in any location and not stored by browsers
+- Do not store or save passwords ANYWHERE.
 - Passwords should be long and complex.
 - (This one is my opinion only) Do not use password management software.
 Do you trust a company with all your passwords?

-Solution and benefits of Forever_Passwords:
-Passwords generated for each website are long, unique and complex.
-The passwords are not stored.
-You only need to remember one Secret phrase or word to generate all your passwords.

 How to use Forever_Passwords:
 - run index.html off the website (https://www.emogic.com/Forever_Passwords/) or your locally stored version